-A Caisson is one type of watertight retaining structure used in the construction of a concrete dam, as pier of bridge construction in the river or for the repair of ships.
-Caisson is prefabricated hollow box or cylinder sunk into the water or ground to some desired depth and then filled with concrete thus forming a foundation.
+A Caisson is one type of watertight retaining structure used in the construction of a concrete dam, as a pier of bridge construction in the river, or for the repair of ships.
+Caisson is a prefabricated hollow box or cylinder sunk into the water or ground to some desired depth and then filled with concrete thus forming a foundation.

 Caisson foundation is majorly used for bridge construction & other structures that require foundation beneath rivers & other bodies of water.
 This is because caisson can be transported by floating to the construction site and sunk in water to use as a pier of foundation.

-They are similar to pile foundation but are installed using a different method.
-Caisson foundation used, when the soil of adequate bearing strength is found below surface layers of weak materials such as fill or peat.
+They are similar to pile foundations but are installed using a different method.
+Caisson foundation is used, when the soil of adequate bearing strength is found below surface layers of weak materials such as fill or peat.

 Under Water Construction of bridge pier, Retaining wall or Waterlogged is construction.

 The classification of footings in the construction given below,